 Ferndale Harvest Festival

 Centennial River Walk Park, Ferndale

 Celebrate the closing day of the Public Market with pumpkin painting, pumpkin carving, lots of activities for the kids, market vendors and more.
-Bring the family and friendly dogs in cosume (a prize for best dressed!).
-See website for details.
+Bring the family and friendly dogs in costume with a prize for best dressed!